ellaholland1/ellaholland1.github.io/README.md

 I am from Fairfield, Connecticut, and growing up outside of New York City, I have seen how news stories are necessary to daily life, along with the data that informs it.
 I am very excited to learn more about storytelling with data, especially in the groundbreaking events of this time!
 With data, we can educate and inform in tandem with stories.

+I have found that being able to tell stories through data is a skill necessary for the twenty-first century.
+Data is captivating, and finding the patterns and the links between data points and their implications can tell stories of utmost importance.
+I have found a true passion for data journalism, and see how important it is in day-to-day life.

 > _Education is the most powerful weapon which you can use to change the world._ - Nelson Mandela